 - MoHap has also introduced Wareed – an early warning system to identify high-risk individuals for COVIP-19 across 88 health facilities in the country.
 The system uses scientifically approved test and treatment protocols to identify potential coronavirus patients to be isolated for immediate treatment.

 - Abdul Rahman Bin Mohammad Al Owais, the Minister of Health and Prevention, also announced that all the nurseries in the UAE will be closed for from March 1, 2020.
 This was announced as a precautionary measure to contain the spread of the disease.

 - The government has closed down schools and universities in the country for a month, starting March 8.
 The shut down of UAE schools and universities will mitigate risks and control any possible spread of COVID-19 among students.
 A sterilisation programme for educational facilities will also be carried across the country.

 - All DHA-licensed health facilities are advised to treat coronavirus cases (confirmed and suspected) as emergencies.
 All coronavirus UAE cases, with and without health insurance, are to be treated free of cost.
 In the case of patients with health insurance, the insurance companies have to honour the claims received.

 CORONAVIRUS UAE: LIVE COUNT

-The UAE’s Ministry of Health has so far, confirmed 2659 coronavirus cases in the country.
+The UAE’s Ministry of Health has so far, confirmed 85,595 coronavirus cases in the country.
 This includes the coronavirus cases reported in Dubai as well.
-Out of these 2659 Covid-19 cases, 239 patients have been confirmed as cured by the government officials.
+Out of these 85,595 COVID-19 cases in the UAE, 75,086 patients have been confirmed as cured by the government officials.

 There are necessary precautions taken at both private and public hospitals in Dubai and the rest of the UAE to quarantine the spread of this disease.
 These precautions are in accordance with the World Health Organization (WHO)-approved scientific recommendations and standards.
 Meanwhile, residents of the UAE are requested to: